Kilkenny city as the Marble city

 Kilkenny city is known as the Marble City because of its historical background of transporting marble to the British Empire.

-Kilkenny Marble or Kilkenny Black Marble is a fine-grained carboniferous limestone which is very dark in colour.
+To describe this marble, Kilkenny Marble or Kilkenny Black Marble is a fine-grained carboniferous limestone which is very dark in colour.
 It can be located around Kilkenny.
 The footpaths of Kilkenny city were paved with Kilkenny marble flagstones which in fact glistened when wet.
 The marble was found and used in the 17th, 18th and 19th century.
 The first and main source of the marble was the ‘Black Quarry’ in Archersgrove and Gallowshill, south of Kilkenny city.

 The Colles Family